awsdocs/iam-user-guide/doc_source/troubleshoot_iam-ec2.md

 ### The `iam/info` document indicates `"Code":"InstanceProfileNotFound".`<a name="w4aac24c14c17b2"></a>

 Your IAM instance profile has been deleted and Amazon EC2 can no longer provide credentials to your instance\.
-You will need to terminate your instances and restart with a valid instance profile\.
+You must attach a valid instance profile to your Amazon EC2 instance\.

-If an instance profile with that name exists, check that the instance profile wasn't deleted and another was created with the same name\.
+If an instance profile with that name exists, check that the instance profile wasn't deleted and another was created with the same name:

-To verify the status of the instance profile:

-1. Call the IAM `GetInstanceProfile` action to get the `InstanceProfileId`\.
+1. Call the IAM `GetInstanceProfile` operation to get the `InstanceProfileId`\.

-1. Call the Amazon EC2 `DescribeInstances` action to get the `IamInstanceProfileId` for the instance\.
+1. Call the Amazon EC2 `DescribeInstances` operation to get the `IamInstanceProfileId` for the instance\.

-1. Verify that the `InstanceProfileId` from the IAM action matches the `IamInstanceProfileId` from the Amazon EC2 action\.
+1. Verify that the `InstanceProfileId` from the IAM operation matches the `IamInstanceProfileId` from the Amazon EC2 operation\.

 If the IDs are different, then the instance profile attached to your instances is no longer valid\.
-You will need to terminate your instances and restart with a valid instance profile\.
+You must attach a valid instance profile to the instance\.

 ### The `iam/info` document indicates a success but indicates `"Message":"Instance Profile does not contain a role..."`<a name="w4aac24c14c17b4"></a>